Mandalika (resort area): Racing circuit

 On 23 February 2019, it was announced that the circuit would host the returning Indonesian motorcycle Grand Prix in 2021.
-The track will have 4.320 kilometres length with 17 corners.
+The track will be 4.320 kilometres in length with 17 corners.

-In April 2021, it was announced that the race circuit layout and surface was completed, but without the associated infrastructure.
+In April 2021, it was announced that the race circuit layout and surface were completed, but without the associated infrastructure.
 Officials from MotoGP™ organisers (Dorna) inspected the track, but no race was scheduled for 2021; World Superbike event was still possible later in the year, depending on travel quarantine requirements.

 The project was heavily criticised by the United Nations, due to reports of locals being dispossessed of their homes, lands and livelihoods.